Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

   instance PUnsafeLiftDecl PScriptPurpose where type PLifted PScriptPurpose = Plutus.ScriptPurpose
   ```

 Now, let's get to implementing `PConstant` for the Haskell synonym, via the 3 methods.
-The first of which is `DerivePConstantDirect`-
+The first of which is `DerivePConstantDirect`:

 > Jack: three methods.